-When parents understand how their child responds to certain situations, they an learn to anticipate issues that might present difficulties for their child.
-They can prepare the child for the situation or in other cases they may avoid a potentially difficult situation all together.
+When parents understand how their child responds to certain situations, they learn to anticipate issues that might present difficulties for their child.
+They can prepare the child for the situation or in other cases they may avoid a potentially difficult situation altogether.

 Parents can tailor their parenting strategies to the particular temperamental characteristics of the child.
 They can also avoid thinking that a behavior that reflects a temperament trait represents a pathological condition that requires treatment.